Natal Native Contingent: Effectiveness

 At the beginning of the Anglo-Zulu War in January 1879, the NNC's commander, Colonel Durnford, frequently voiced his opinion that the NNC troops should be used as scouts for the advancing British army, as their appearance (similar to Zulu warriors) would confuse Zulu scouts.
 The NNC was, in his view, particularly well-adapted to reconnaissance and light infantry roles, as NNC soldiers were generally in better physical condition than British regulars (some of whom were hampered by heatstroke and illness resulting from over-exposure to the sun in the South African summer) and were not encumbered with heavy equipment.
 Instead, the commander of the British forces, Lord Chelmsford, frequently assigned NNC troops to menial tasks, refusing to credit their fighting abilities.

 Battlefield performance was uneven.
 At the Battle of Isandhlwana, NNC units fought alongside British counterparts and sustained heavy casualties.
 Many NNC were killed in hand-to-hand combat while trying to retreat across the Buffalo River.
-At the Battle of Rorke's Drift, the NNC officers, NCO's, and soldiers who possessed firearms were deployed along the barricade.
+At the Battle of Rorke's Drift, the NNC officers, NCOs, and soldiers who possessed firearms were deployed along the barricade.
 The rest of the NNC, stripped of their command and armed only with spears, were posted outside the mealy bag and biscuit box barricade within the stone-walled cattle kraal.
 They broke and fled as soon as the Zulu force came into sight, some NCOs and Captain Stephenson joining them.
 Lieutenant Gert Adendorff and a Swiss corporal of the contingent, Christian Ferdinand Schiess, remained with the latter winning the Victoria Cross for his gallantry in the ensuing battle.

 After Isandlwana and Rorke's Drift, British commanders in South Africa worried about the loyalty of their NNC detachments, and many were incorporated into the Natal Border Guard instead.
 The NNC last saw action at Hlobane, where several NNC troops and a small British force were ambushed and killed by Zulu troops.
 After the war, the NNC was disbanded and the troops returned to civilian life.